 The maximum axle load on IR had traditionally been 20.3 tons.
 However, the main line versions of steam locomotives had an axle load up to 22.9 tons.
-These tons were American 'short ton' of 2000 pounds, while the metric ton is about 2240 pounds.
-This makes the short ton 0.91 times the metric ton.
+These tons were American 'short ton' of 2,000 pounds, while the metric ton is about 2,240 pounds.
+This makes the 'short ton' 0.91 times the metric ton.
 Hence the effective axle load was 20.8 tons.
 Further, the wheel diameter was large, reducing stresses relative to today.
 However, in steam locomotives, a phenomenon called hammer blow occurred during every rotation of the wheel, which increased the impact loading on the track by about 25 per cent.
-This was accepted on the basis that a one off impact by a locomotive was acceptable every time a train passed, rather than the entire train causing stresses from such an axle load.
+This was accepted on the basis that a one-off impact by a locomotive was acceptable every time a train passed, rather than the entire train causing stress from such an axle load.

-In the early 80s, IR had a dynamic Chairman in M.S.
-Gujral.
-He had pushed through farreaching initiatives such as block rake movement (which eliminated the need for yard-based sorting and marshalling), segregating wagon stock with different speed and safety characteristics forming homogeneous rakes for enhanced performance, relaxing examination requirements of such rakes at each major yard enroute to just the origin, etc. He had proposed that IR should increase the axle load for better throughput and experimented with it.
+In the early 1980s, IR had a dynamic Chairman in M S Gujral.
+He had pushed through far-reaching initiatives such as block rake movement (which eliminated the need for yard-based sorting and marshalling), segregating wagon stock with different speed and safety characteristics forming homogeneous rakes for enhanced performance, relaxing examination requirements of such rakes at each major yard enroute to just the origin, etc. He had proposed that IR should increase the axle load for better throughput and experimented with it.
 However, after his tenure, the initiative was not sustained on the grounds that it would affect safety adversely.

 An increase in axle load from 20.3 tons to 22.9 tons allowed a four-axle wagon to increase its gross weight from 81.2 tons to 91.6 tons.
-CC for the wagon would be the loadable commodity weight, i.e. the permitted gross weight, less the tare weight.
-Since, even for a specific wagon type tare weight varied, CC also would vary.
-The increase in axle load would enable an additional loading of upto 10.4 tons, i.e. up to CC+8+2, two tons being the tolerance because of inaccuracies in loading and weighment.
+CC for the wagon would be the loadable commodity weight, i.e., the permitted gross weight, less the tare weight.
+Since, even for a specific wagon type, tare weight varied, CC also would vary.
+The increase in axle load would enable an additional loading of upto 10.4 tons, i.e., up to CC+8+2, two tons being the tolerance because of inaccuracies in loading and weighment.

-Interestingly, the Railway Board (RB) had decided in early May 2004 to increase the chargeable CC to CC+2 for all commodities loaded in BOXN/BOXNHS wagons (Exhibit 4 gives a description of wagons in IR).
+Interestingly, in early May 2004, RB had decided to increase the chargeable CC to CC+2 for all commodities loaded in BOXN/BOXNHS wagons (Exhibit 5 gives a description of wagons in IR).
 According to Section 72 of the Indian Railways Act 1989, the maximum CC for wagons had to be fixed by the central government and hence the approval of MR was required.
 There was a change of government at the centre during that month.
 Mr Lalu Prasad became the new MR on May 23, 2004.
-This decision was approved by MR and was issued as Rates Circular No. 22 of 2004 dated July 29, 2004 (Exhibit 5), for implementation from September 1, 2004.
-This circular was one of a series that would be issued by the Traffic Commercial Directorate of RB, as part of RB's thrust on increasing the freight throughput on the IR by increasing the axle loading.
-According to this circular, extra loading of 2 tons for certain commodities had been approved even as early as July 1997 (for slack coal), March 1998 (for run-off mines coal), and July 1999 (finished iron and steel products).
+This decision was approved by MR and was issued as Rates Circular No. 22 of 2004 dated July 29, 2004 (Exhibit 6), for implementation from September 1, 2004.
+According to this circular, extra loading of 2 tons for certain commodities had been approved even as early as July 1997 (for slack coal), March 1998 (for run-off mines coal), and July 1999 (for finished iron and steel products).

-In September 2004, RB advised the Research Designs and Standards Organization (RDSO) of IR to examine the possibility of increasing payload of open wagons (BOXN) by six tons.
-RDSO advised RB that by providing two additional springs in bogies, it was possible to increase the payload by six tons.
-(A brief description of the functions of RDSO is given in Exhibit 6.)
+In September 2004, RB advised the Research Designs and Standards Organization (RDSO) of IR to examine the possibility of increasing the payload of open wagons (BOXN) by six tons.
+RDSO advised RB that by providing two additional springs in the bogies, it was possible to increase the payload by six tons.
+(A brief description of the functions of RDSO is given in Exhibit 7.)